 What is the most convenient way to pay my rent?

 You can pay your rent by issuing a cheque, money order, e-transfer or pre-authorized debit withdrawal.
-Although our offices are currently closed, you can always drop off a cheque or money order in the dropbox to the left of our main doors.
+You can always drop off a cheque or money order in the dropbox to the left of our main doors.
 Make sure your cheque or money order is in a sealed envelope with your name and t-code inside the envelope.